thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 11:00 on 10 Dec 2025 or as the situation changes.

+- Flood alert: Tributaries on the Upper River Thames above Cricklade
+- Rising river levels this evening may lead to flooding.
+Flooding is possible from the evening of 09 December 2025 .
+Flooding of low lying land and roads is possible, especially in the Oaksey area.
+Further rainfall is forecast over the next 24 hours.
+We are monitoring rainfall and river levels .
+Avoid low lying roads near rivers, which may be flooded .
+This message will be updated by 11:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
 - Rising river levels today may lead to flooding.